taherZAR/parking-sensor/README.md

 Move an object closer or farther to see the LED behavior and distance readout.

+👤 Author
+🔗 GitHub: @taherZAR
+💡 Project: parking-sensor

-📦 License
+📜 License
-This project is open-source and free to use under the MIT License.
+This project is open-source and available under the MIT License.